 Michelle Reddish - Staff Governor

-Deborah Chapman - Foundation Governor
+Deborah Chapman - Community Governor

 I am delighted to join the Board of Governors as a Foundation Governor on the Resources committee, appointed by All Saints Parish.
 I am a parent myself, having two daughters in year 1 and year 3 at All Saints.
 Taking a break from my career has allowed me to have the time over the past 4 years to be actively involved in my children's schools, especially focused on fundraising activities and developing sponsorship from local businesses.